LT-IntroToAI-SY2526/assignment6-part1-per4-quinny-12/a6_part1_writeup.md

 - **Why this relationship might be linear:**

 **YOUR ANSWER:**
+I could predict a pitcher's ERA based on their strikeout rate (K/9), where higher strikeout rates linearly correlate with lower ERAs since preventing batters from putting the ball in play reduces runs scored.

 ---

 ## Grading Checklist (for your reference)

 Before submitting, make sure you have:
-- [ ] Completed all functions in `a6_part1.py`
+- [x] Completed all functions in `a6_part1.py`
-- [ ] Generated and saved `scatter_plot.png`
+- [x] Generated and saved `scatter_plot.png`
-- [ ] Generated and saved `predictions_plot.png`
+- [x] Generated and saved `predictions_plot.png`
-- [ ] Answered all questions in this writeup with thoughtful responses
+- [x] Answered all questions in this writeup with thoughtful responses
 - [ ] Pushed all files to GitHub (code, plots, and this writeup)

----

-## Optional: Extra Credit (+2 points)

-If you want to challenge yourself, modify your code to:
-1. Try different train/test split ratios (60/40, 70/30, 90/10)
-2. Record the R² score for each split
-3. Explain below which split ratio worked best and why you think that is

-**YOUR ANSWER:**